Way #6

 We trained to become an ACME Leader Couple in 1992, and began giving presentations at local, regional and national marriage enrichment conferences on various aspects of living tenderly together.
 We have mentioned many of our workshop titles in our previous chapters.

-The fact that we were able to go from inexperienced dialoguers in a MEG to presenters at national conferences is a tribute to the people of Better Marriages, starting with our wonderful MEG Leader Couple, Anne and Rod Johnson, and the teachings of the founding couple of the St. Louis Chapter, Bob and Bess Mosby.
+That we were able to become presenters at national conferences is a tribute to the people of Better Marriages, starting with our wonderful MEG Leader Couple, Anne and Rod Johnson, and the teachings of the founding couple of the St. Louis Chapter, Bob and Bess Mosby.
 The people we have interacted with through the years have been tremendously supportive, encouraging and helpful.
 Looking back at how much our relationship has grown because of Better Marriages, we are extremely grateful.

 THE GOTTMAN INSTITUTE